microsoft/pai/manual/cluster-user/quick-start.md

 4. Specify the resources you need.
 By default only GPU number could be set.
 Toggle the `custom` button if you need to customize CPU number and memory.
 Here we use a customized setting: 1 GPU, 1 CPU, and 6500 MB memory.

 5. Specify the docker image.
 You can either use the listed docker images or take advantage of your own one.
 Here we select `TensorFlow 1.15.0 + Python 3.6 with GPU, CUDA 10.0`, which is a pre-built image.
-We will introduce more about docker images in [Work with Docker Images](./work-with-docker-images.md).
+We will introduce more about docker images in [Docker Images and Job Examples](./docker-images-and-job-examples.md).

    <img src="./imgs/hello-world-resource-and-dockers.png" width="60%" height="60%" alt="hello_world3" />